Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - reprimand, coercion, intimidation or being disciplined

-For example, if a worker refused to do dangerous work and was dismissed from the job shortly after for no other apparent reason, the worker may have been subjected to a discriminatory action under OHS law.
+For example, if a worker refused to do dangerous work and was dismissed from the job shortly after for no other apparent reason, the worker may have been subjected to a disciplinary action under OHS law.

 Complaints and appeals

-Learn more about discriminatory action complaints.
+Learn more about disciplinary action complaints.

 If a complaint is confirmed

-- stop the discriminatory action
+- stop the disciplinary action

 - reinstate workers to their former employment under the same terms and conditions